gavinhoward/bc/manuals/development.md

-If it was not obvious by now, the test suite is heavily integrated into the [build system][142], but the integration goes further than just making the test suite easy to run from `make` and generating individual and group tests.
+If it was not obvious by now, the test suite is heavily integrated into the [build system][142], but the integration goes further than just making the test suite easy to run from `rig` and generating individual and group tests.

 The big problem the test suite has is that some `bc` code, stuff that is important to test, is only in *some* builds.
 This includes all of the extra math